 Most people who visit Boquillas take a walk through town, where many of the residences display local handicrafts such as wire sculptures of scorpions, road runners, lizards and ocotillos.
 There are also embroidered textiles and even quilts available.
 The prices for these are very reasonable.

-In the near future, more extensive tour offerings will be available such as horse trips to the mouth of Boquillas canyon, trips to the several hot springs nearby, combination of truck and horse trips into the mountains, short canoe trips etc.
+In the near future, more extensive tour offerings will be available such as trucktrips to the mouth of Boquillas canyon, trips to the several hot springs nearby, combination of truck and walking trips into the mountains, day long canoe or kayak trips etc.